-SECTION 6 - PUBLIC OUTREACH AND SURVEY FINDINGS
+CITY OF WOODLAKE 2015 TRANSIT DEVELOPMENT PLAN, WITH 2021 UPDATE SECTION 6 - PUBLIC OUTREACH AND SURVEY FINDINGS

-Public Outreach and Participation
+Public Outreach and Participation - 2015 Plan Development

-Understanding the City's unique public transit needs is developing meaningful, transportation options.
+Understanding the City's unique public transit needs is critical to developing meaningful, realistic transportation options.
 Four public outreach approaches were used to elicit valuable information on the strengths, weaknesses of existing Woodlake Dial-A-Ride and TCAT transit services.

 - Community Public Workshop

 - Dial-A-Ride On-Board Surveys

-- > TCAT On-Board Surveys
+- TCAT On-Board Surveys

 - Stakeholder Interviews

-Perceptions and feedback from these efforts provide a for feasible improvements
+Perceptions and feedback from these efforts provide a foundation for feasible improvements and recommendations included in this plan.